Katarinagm/Eliteserien-Table/README.md

 	git clone https://github.com/Katarinagm/Eliteserien-Table
    ```

-3. Navigate to the client folder with command:
+3. Navigate to the folder with command:

 	```
-	cd PATH_TO_PROJECT_FOLDER\Eliteserien
+	cd PATH_TO_PROJECT_FOLDER\Eliteserien-Table
 	```
 4. Install application dependencies with command: